WanderingSpaceThinker/nonexistence/_posts/2021-03-08-Perfection-v2.0.md

 Now I need to find a model for my not-simple, not-boring, kind-of-pointless new definition.
 Preferentially, something that's not a creation of our tainted brains, something from this world that has some remarkable properties, worthy of idealization.

-My choice for this, is life.
+My choice for this is life.
 I don't mean any particular species or organism but the entirety of it, what could also be referred as "nature".
 After all, it's a gigantic pile of [emergent](https://en.wikipedia.org/wiki/Emergence) properties that are worth investigating in this pointless pursuit.

 I hinted at this in the previous article but life (as we know it) really fascinates me.
-When you think about it, we are all composed of an incomprehensible number of different tiny living factories themselves a huge and complex arrangement of (mostly) not-living components and proteins.
+When you think about it, we are all composed of an incomprehensible number of different tiny living factories themselves, a huge and complex arrangement of (mostly) not-living components and proteins.
 All of this work in unison to make it work and let me write stuff nobody cares about on the web, neat!

 As someone who always liked to understand systems or machines' inner workings, you can see how it leaves me in awe.
 Without real hope to ever grasp how any given organism really functions due to the sheer complexity.
 Of course, there's also a lot we still don't — and might never — know...